BootcampersCollective/Coders-Workshop/README.md

         - Clean-up your space
         - Parting Announcements

-## Want to Contribute?
+## Want to contribute?

 We love contributions!
 This repo consists mainly of algorithm and data-structure type problems, so feel free to either submit a solution to a problem we have, or your own problem and solution.

-* Problems are found in `/Coding-challenges/` and located in a folder corresponding to their name.
+* Problems are found in [Coding-Challnges/](./Coding-Challenges) and located in a folder corresponding to their name.
 Include a markdown (.md) file describing the problem, and if possible, please include sample inputs/outputs.
-* To submit a solution, create a folder with your name in `/Collaborators/` and put your solution in that folder.
+* To submit a solution, create a folder with your name in [Contributors/](./Contributors) and put your solution in that folder.
 All languages are welcome!
 Please title the file the same as the problem.
 * Once you add your problem and/or solution, create a pull request and we will add your code to our repo.